 Effective solutions are often simple, cheap and can form part of a system to manage preventative measures which control slip and trip risks.

-The Health and Safety Executive provide slips and trips frequently asked questions.
+The Health and Safety Executive - Slips and Trips provide slips and trips frequently asked questions.